 Situated in Pretoria in South Africa, the University of Johannesburg is a public university established in 2005 as a merger of three institutions.
 It is also one of the largest residential universities in the country with a student population of over 50,000.

-The university’s Faculty of Engineering and the Built Environment awards degrees in the following courses: Quantity surveying, Metallurgy, Mining, Civil, Mechanical, Electrical and Electronic and several others.
+One of the best in South African Universities, the university’s Faculty of Engineering and the Built Environment awards degrees in the following courses: Quantity surveying, Metallurgy, Mining, Civil, Mechanical, Electrical and Electronic and several others.

 Rhodes University, which is located in Grahamstown in Eastern Cape Province, is another great place to study engineering.
 The institution was founded in 1904 and was a constituent college of the University of South Africa until 1951 when it received full university status.